 - 2.1 All students shall compete in their respective divisions as stated in Annex C. - 2.2 All students shall compete in the respective divisions set out in the Para.
 2.1 with the exception of those born on 1 January who have been given approval for deferment by MOE during P1 registration.
 These students will compete in the division with the cohort that they are studying with. - 2.2.1 With effect from 2021, students who are born on 1 January and have participated in NSG previously shall follow the rules stated in Para 2.2.
-This rule will supersede all previous decisions. - 2.2.2 This exception in Para 2.2 does not apply to students who are born on 1 January and have repeated a year of study. - 2.3 All students can only be registered in one division of a sport within the same year. - 2.4 Students aged 11 can play in either the Senior or Junior Division depending on their level of competency1.

-Schools will make the decision based on what they deem to be the appropriate level of play for each 11-year-old concerned.
+This rule will supersede all previous decisions. - 2.2.2 This exception in Para 2.2 does not apply to students who are born on 1 January and have repeated a year of study. - 2.3 All students can only be registered in one division of a sport within the same year. - 2.4 Students aged 11 can participate in either the Senior or Junior Division depending on their level of competency for Taekwondo (Poomsae) only. - 2.4.1 For this schools will make the decision based on what they deem to be the appropriate level of play for each 11-year-old concerned.

-- 2.5 Age Dispensation (Only for Junior Division) - 2.5.1 Age Dispensation refers to the approval given to 7-year-old and 8-year-old students to participate in the Junior Division competitions organised by the Singapore Primary Schools Sports Council (SPSSC). - 2.5.2 Application has to be put forth by parents / guardians, endorsed by school Principals and submitted to respective NSGOCs for follow-up (Refer to Annex D). - 2.5.3 Age dispensation is only applicable to the year of application. - 2.6 Categories of NSG Table Tennis - 2.6.1 Match-based (Team) Sports: Table Tennis (Senior) - 2.6.2 Match-based (Individual) Sports: Table Tennis (Junior)
+2.5 Age Dispensation

+- 2.5.1 Age Dispensation refers to the approval given to 7-year-old and 8-year-old students to participate in the Junior Division Poomsae events only. - 2.5.2 Application has to be put forth by parents / guardians, endorsed by school Principals and submitted to respective NSGOCs for follow-up (Refer to Annex D). - 2.5.3 Age dispensation is only applicable to the specific sport and division in the year of application.

+2.6 Categories of NSG Sports

+- 2.6.1 Taekwondo Kyrougi is considered Match-based (Individual) Sport - 2.6.2 Taekwondo Poomsae is considered Event-based Sport